 The reason this option is great is that it can be expanded pretty much effortlessly, and it can also be put together in a matter of minutes.

 3. Not so Puzzling, Great for People with Kids by Instructables

 Instructables has put together an option that will be great for people with a lot of toys lying around their house.
 This playpen is made from a puzzle play mat that children use.
 If you have kids there is a pretty decent chance you have something like this in your house already.
 If not, the pieces can be acquired for a few dollars.

 The pen can be set up in a matter of minutes and altered and expanded just as quickly if ever the need presents itself.

-5. Cardboard Castle: Great for People that Want Something Creative: From Pinterest
+4. Cardboard Castle, Great for People that Want Something Creative by Bunny Approved

 Pinterest has come up with a great idea for people that haven’t quite shed their childhood creativity.
 This cardboard castle can be built for free with boxes that you probably already have sitting around the house.

 If you are looking how to build a rabbit playpen that is safe and fun for all ages, this project might be the perfect plan!
 It serves as a great opportunity for bonding and it is a relatively easy task, requiring just tape and scissors.
 Fair warning, though—bunnies with idle teeth may make short work of this option.
 Hey, that’s ok.
 It just gives you an excuse to make a new one, right?

 5. Easy to Build Rabbit Run by ferreriinfo1111